Cardinal Numbers are used to express the quantity of something.

-Cardinal numbers are used when we need to talk about the quantity of things, people and animals.
-These numbers are usually placed before the nouns.
+Cardinal Numbers are used when we need to talk about the quantity of things, people and animals.
+These numbers are usually placed before the noun.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.

 External link to Cardinal Numbers exercises (61).